Rajput: Deities

+The folk deities of the Rajput are Pabuji, Mallinath, Gogaji and Ramdeo.

 Rajput lifestyle

-The Rajputs of Bihar were inventor of martial art form Pari Khanda, which includes heavy use of Swords and Shields.This exercise was later included in the folk dances of Bihar and Jharkhand like that of Chhau dance.
+The Rajputs of Bihar were inventors of the martial art form Pari Khanda, which includes heavy use of swords and shields.
+This exercise was later included in the folk dances of Bihar and Jharkhand like that of Chhau dance.
 On special occasions, a primary chief would break up a meeting of his vassal chiefs with khanda nariyal, the distribution of daggers and coconuts.
 Another affirmation of the Rajput's reverence for his sword was the Karga Shapna ("adoration of the sword") ritual, performed during the annual Navaratri festival, after which a Rajput is considered "free to indulge his passion for rapine and revenge".

-The Rajput of Rajasthan also offer a sacrifice of water buffalo or goat to their family Goddess (Kuldevta) during Navaratri.
+The Rajput of Rajasthan also offer a sacrifice of water buffalo or goat to their family goddess (Kuldevta) during Navaratri.
 The ritual requires slaying of the animal with a single stroke.
 In the past this ritual was considered a rite of passage for young Rajput men.

 The general greeting used by the Rajputs in social gatherings and occasions, 'Jai Mataji' or its regional variants, stands for 'Victory to the Mother Goddess'.
-This phrase also operated as a military solgan or war cry, often painted on the shields and banners of the jagirdars.
+This phrase also operated as a military slogan or war cry, often painted on the shields and banners of the jagirdars.

 Hospitability

-Harald Tambs-Lyche states that like other Martial races of South Asia, Rajputs have a reputation for being Hospitable i.e. they welcome and are friendly to guests.
+Harald Tambs-Lyche states that like other martial races of South Asia, Rajputs have a reputation for being hospitable i.e. they welcome and are friendly to guests.